ramsafin/computer-vision-courses-2018/1st/README.md

 Cross-correlation can be used to look for templates in images.
 Implement finding the template on the shelf using cross-correlation.

+`Note!` The template is located in the 1st row of the shelf (the 2nd element from the left).

 _Shelf_:
 ![shelf](pictures/cereals.png)